spyboy-productions/CloakQuest3r/README.md

 - **SSL Certificate Analysis:** Extract and analyze SSL certificates associated with the target domain.
 This could provide additional information about the hosting infrastructure and potentially reveal the true IP address.

-- **SecurityTrails API (optional):**  If you add your free SecurityTrails API to the config.ini file, you can retrieve historical IP information from SecurityTrails.
+- **SecurityTrails API (optional):**  If you add your free SecurityTrails API key to the config.ini file, you can retrieve historical IP information from SecurityTrails.

 - **Threaded Scanning:** To enhance efficiency and expedite the real IP detection process, CloakQuest3r utilizes threading.
 This feature enables the scanning of a substantial list of subdomains without significantly extending the execution time.